mikecampo/dotfiles/windows/readme.md

     * AFAIK this only works for Intel CPUs; not sure how to do the same thing on AMD.
     * In the power plan set the processor min/max speed to 99%.

+* Disable Windows error reporting dialog so that when stuff crashes you can get to a debugger faster.
+    * Open an admin cmd prompt and run the file `disable-windows-error-reporting-dialog.bat` from this directory.

 * Optional: disable Windows Defender real-time protection:
     * This can speed up compilation times since Defender will scan every file written to disk.
 I was able to shave off ~2-5 seconds in a particular project.